Who We Are

 Having a personality disordered relative, friend or partner can be difficult, and sometimes other posters may say or do things that you donít approve of.
 We are all coming from different stages, situations, and backgrounds.
 Please be considerate and non-judgmental about how others live their lives.
 If you respond harshly or judgmentally, you will make it harder for others to post for fear of being judged.

-Many of our members are depressed at one time or another.
-However, we are not professionals and, therefore, are not equipped to counsel anyone in the throes of a suicidal or threatening depression.
-Suicidal and threatening posts and personal messages are not allowed and will be removed from the boards immediately, and the poster encouraged to seek professional assistance in his or her "real life" community.
-Please check for relevant telephone numbers and links in our Emergency Page
+Many of our members are themselves depressed at one time or another.
+However, we are not professionals and this community is not equipped to assist anyone who is experiencing an ongoing suicidal or threatening depression.
+Suicidal and threatening statements are not allowed and will be removed from the boards immediately, along with any responses from other members, and the poster encouraged to seek professional assistance in his or her "real life" community.
+If you are experiencing suicidal or violent thoughts, please check for relevant telephone numbers and links in our